RickCogley/eSolia-Old-2017-Site/content/en/colophon.md

 <img class="materialboxed right responsive-img" width="150" data-caption="eSolia Chicklet Logo" alt="eSolia Chicklet Logo" src="/img/eSolia-Chicklet-Color.svg" >
 </figure>

 As they say, we "[stand on the shoulders of giants](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants "Wikipedia article about etymology of standing on the shoulders of giants")", and this site is certainly no exception.
 We have built previous eSolia sites in Rapidweaver, two generations back, and Typo3 for the last generation.

 Other systems have their pluses of course, but for various reasons, each previous system we have used has had some fragility related to matters like upgrades or dependencies.

 ## Static Site Generators

-When we were deciding upon a system to run _this_ site in, we considered "static site generators", which allow you to weave a static website together from content files, script programs, and image files.
+When we were deciding upon a system to run _this_ site in, we considered various systems known as "static site generators", which allow you to weave a static website together from content files, script programs, and image files.
 However these static systems too have pre-requisites, in that a full development environment is required on the computer used to manage the site.
 This is as problematic as the requirements of a server-side CMS.

 ## Go Hugo